Muhammed-Irfan/flutter-boilerplate/README.md

 - Dependency Injection using get_it and injectable
 - Environment-specific Configurations
 - Secure Storage and SharedPreferences
-- HTTP Client with Dio
+- HTTP Client with Dio and Interceptors
 - Route Management with go_router
 - Error Handling
 - Code Generation with freezed
+- Multi-flavor support (dev, staging, prod)

 ## Contributing